joestubbs/coe379L-sp25/docs/unit01/intro_da_and_numpy.rst

         [41, 84, 25, 89],
         [23, 99, 94,  3]])

-Just like any other array, you can perform Indexing and slicing on numpy arrays.
+Note that the value of the ``size`` parameter is a tuple with the sizes of each dimension.

 ..
 Other Functions For Creating Arrays
   -----------------------------------

   Numpy provides a number of other functions for creating arrays.
 We mention a few briefly here.